With Plumbing Pipe Fixtures to Easily Hold Multiple Feeders

 Share Your Wild Bird Feeding Station

-feeding station to prevent them from jumping over the barrier and onto the feeder.
-However,
+This prevents them from jumping over the barrier and onto the feeder.

-Here's a gadget I made that you might find useful if faced with the same situation.
+Here's a gadget I made that you might find useful if faced with the same situation - and perhaps you already saw it in our video above.

 Attach your container to a small block of wood with the hinge as shown below.